 Either extreme or soft, Crete is a land of adventures.
-A trip to Crete can include hiking one of Europe’s longest gorge, but also many other revines with varied length and difficulty.
-On Crete you can also go rock climbing, bungee jumping or simply trekking.
+A trip to Crete can include hiking one of Europe’s longest gorge, but also many other ravines with varied length and difficulty.
+On Crete, you can also go rock climbing, bungee jumping, or simply trekking.

 It’s also possible to go horseback riding in different areas of the island.
 Those interested in softer experiences can get in touch with one of the many yoga associations for a class surrounded by some of the most beautiful landscapes of Crete.

 7. Indulge in the Staples of the Cretan Cuisine (Is there any better thing to do in Crete?)

 The island is the perfect place to sample the healthiest diet that’s out there.
 Seasonal, simple products, fresh fruit, abundant greens, pulses, bread, cheese, and yogurt… but also a reduced amount of animal protein and a bounteous quantity of extra virgin olive oil give shape to the Cretan diet.

 However, even when you could make an attempt to eat this way at home, what makes this way of eating so special is that mealtime is also an occasion to share.
 And that’s key in the Mediterranean diet, in the Cretan diet, and on Crete.

 You could spend more than 4 hours at a table and don’t even notice the time going by.
 Let’s be honest, which dish doesn’t taste a lot better if shared in good company?